MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex2_eDiscovery_Standard_Content_Search.md

 ## Task 1 - Create an eDiscovery (Standard) Case

-In this task,you will create an eDiscovery (Standard) case as Joni Sherman.
+In this task, you will create an eDiscovery (Standard) case as Joni Sherman.

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.